mstocco/mariostoc.co/content/traininglog/20210411-ironman2021-20weeksout.md

 Ok sleep last night but I wasn't so eager to get the run in before breakfast.
 After work is when I put on my run kit.
 I did the Hip Mobility Routine V2 right before heading out too.

+A gel was replaced with about 100 calories of lemonade in bottle.
+Used an old water bottle carrier only to be reminded why it is an _"old"_ water bottle carrier.
+I also ran in my new pair of Altra Escalante 2.5 for the first time; nice update.
+<!---->
 Running this afternoon felt heavy legged to start, really good after 45 minutes and then heavy legged to wrap up.
-<!---->

 There was a hint that my left ankle might still be a bit bothered from a mountain bike ride [10 days ago](ironman2021-22weeksout?sat); there were a couple of mild twinges early in the first couple of kms but all clear on the remaining 10 km.

 My run clock must be off because after that 45 minute mark, I swear I was popping of the ground at 5:30/km pace but the GPS/footpod was measuring closer to 6:05/km.
 I really don't care either way, the goal was to run a rolling route and this checked that box nicely ☑️

-A gel was replaced with about 100 calories of lemonade in bottle.
-Used an old water bottle carrier only to be reminded why it is an _"old"_ water bottle carrier.
-I also ran in my new pair of Altra Escalante 2.5 for the first time; nice update.
+### Craigflower Run Profile
 ![Run Profile](/assets/jpg/runprofile-20210413.jpeg)

 <!---->